zBrush sculpting and fighter model

 Tower destruction sequence - a closer look -

-Anonymous asked: Hi Kaleb, my name's Daniel Perea.
+Anonymous said: Hi Kaleb, my name's Daniel Perea.
 I'm a screenwriting student at Emerson College.
 I saw your short, and I was honestly stunned.
 It's the kind of stuff that I wish I saw more of in theaters.
 My friends and I are trying to make a science fiction short, and I guess I just wanted to pick your brain.
 What's the first step to approaching something like this?
 How much of it was practical (if any) vs. digital?
 What kind of programs would you need?

 Maybe finding a vision….
 Get inspired, chaos and brainstorm.
 I like to write down a lot of random words and then I see if something raises a picture in my head.
 Sometimes it´s a feeling or whatever and I imagine a scene.
 Then I start sketching a tiny storyboard for the scene and see what I can do with that.
 As I begin to develop the story I usually dump the first work, but it got me going and led to something.
 Also some good ideas still stay in the final thing :)

 jace-hall-show said: What inspired you to make the short?
 Where in essence did the idea come from?

 Brainstorm, if we are talking about “interrogation” as the essence of this.
 Besides that I wanted to create a more plausible and relatable alien race than usually shown in movies.

 Anonymous said: The images in your R´ha short movie remind me a lot of the worlds in the comic books by Enki Bilal.
 Do you know his work and if so, was that an influence (to say the least)?

 seaheroe said: How big was the project in data?